-More than 85 percent of students in the Bard High School Early Colleges complete an associate’s degree concurrently with a high school diploma.
+Approximately 90 percent of students in the Bard High School Early Colleges complete an associate’s degree concurrently with a high school diploma.
 The majority of students who do not receive the associate's degree earn more than 50 college credits.

 More than 95 percent of Bard High School Early College students matriculate at a four-year college after graduating from the early college program, and more than 90 percent of matriculating students complete their bachelor's degrees.
 Students can transfer their credits from the early college program to a four-year institution, reducing the time to degree completion.
 In recent classes, more than a third of students have finished their bachelor's degrees within three years.